dcacciarelli/pca-vs-autoencoders/README.md

 ## **Citation**
 If you use this work in your research, please cite:
 > Cacciarelli, D. *Hidden Dimensions of the Data: PCA vs Autoencoders*.
 Quality Engineering, 2024.

----

-This README improves clarity, adds a better structure, and enhances engagement with visuals.
-If you want specific image placeholders replaced with actual links from your GitHub repo, let me know! 🚀